Genocs/genocs-library/README.md

 ```

-# Enterprise Solution
  ---

----
+## Enterprise Application

-inside **./src/apps** folder you can find the an application comosed by:
+Take a look inside **./src/apps** folder.
+There you can find a full-fledged application composed by:
 - ApiGateway
 - Identity Service
 - Order service